Rooted Providers

 Meeting you where you are at, helping you get to where you want to be.

-Specialized and personalized therapy services in Oregon, Idaho, and Utah, nationwide support services.
+Specialized and personalized therapy and nationwide support services.

 Katie has received specialized training in the treatment of substance abuse, addictions, and is a certified eating disorder treatment specialist.
 In addition to teaching graduate counseling courses specific to eating disorder treatment, she has worked as a therapist and manager in all levels of eating disorder care.

 She is passionate about patient-advocacy and patient-rights, and is doggedly committed to improving the quality and efficacy of mental health treatments.
-As such, she is invested in learning, providing, researching and developing evidence-based tools and treatments for often difficult-to-treat symptoms commonly experienced by people with addictions, eating disorders, and other complicated conditions.
-She has received intensive training in DBT, ACT, CBT-E and is level 2 trained in RO-DBT.
+As such, she is invested in evidence-based tools and treatments for often difficult-to-treat symptoms commonly experienced by people with addictions, eating disorders, and other complicated conditions.
+She has received intensive training in DBT, ACT, CBT-E, and RO-DBT.

 With an additional graduate degree in Computer Science, Katie enjoys merging her expertise through collaboration in interdisciplinary research and focusing on refining health and wellness treatments to enhance accessibility, effectiveness, and impact on personal, community, and environmental well-being.